Unosquare-CoE-JavaScript/mariano-estrada/1.5/notes.md

 - It transforms code ant turns it into code that can be read by the browser JSX allows us to write HTML elements in JavaScript and place them in the DOM

+### State

+State is a key concept in React

+The state object is where you store property values that belongs to the component.

+When the state object changes, the component re-renders.

+- useState is one of the most important React Hooks

+Whenever you add two way binding it is a controlled component

+#### Stateful vs Stateless component

+In React, a stateful component is a component that holds some state.
+Stateless components, by contrast, have no state.